afloresep/SPQR/README.md

 python scripts/main.py
 ```

-This script integrates all modules—from data streaming to fingerprint calculation and PQ encoding—providing a seamless experience for clustering molecular data.
+This script integrates all modules (from data streaming to fingerprint calculation and PQ encoding) for clustering molecular data.

 ### Tutorial Notebook

-For an interactive tutorial, check out examples/tutorial.ipynb.
-Here’s a snippet that demonstrates key functionalities
+For an interactive tutorial, check out `examples/tutorial.ipynb`.

 ## Project Structure